thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Basic Constraints

-The Basic Constraints extension MUST be set, MUST be marked critical, the cA flag MUST be set to true and the pathLenConstraint MUST, if present, be set to 0.
+The Basic Constraints extension MUST be set, MUST be marked critical, the cA flag MUST be set to true.

 ### CRL Distribution Point